jnz/q3vm/README.md

  * Small and lightweight (one .c file to include without dependencies)
  * Battle-tested (20 years of use in Quake III Arena)
- * Forked from the well maintained ioquake3 code base
+ * VM forked from the well maintained ioquake3 code base
  * Tool tested (static code analysis, test coverage, Valgrind)
  * No need to learn a new scripting language (e.g. Lua)
  * Strong typing in the scripting language (C)
  * Static memory allocation in C, no unpredictable garbage collector
  * Plan B: you can always go back to native code, as .c files are the input
  * Great tool landscape for C. Use the tools that are available for C
- * Computed gotos are used to speed up the interpreter if you compile with GCC
+ * Computed gotos are used to speed up the interpreter if you compile with GCC (see benchmark section)

 Use Cases
 ---------